KamilStach370/Hangman/README.md

 # Hangman
-This is the game called Hangman created in JavaScript with OOP.
+This is the game called Hangman.
 Project was realised druring a course "Object Oriented JavaScript Programming".

 You must know polish language to play this game.